abc8747/microfuel/docs/problem.md

 y = \log\left(\frac{\text{fuel\_kg}}{t_{\text{end}} - t_{\text{start}}} + 1\right)
 $$

-which is pooled from the last token of the GDN.This simplifies the problem to a sequence-to-scalar regression task, avoiding direct integration of the instantaneous burn rate $\dot{m}_f(t)$.
+which is pooled from the last token of the GDN.
+This simplifies the problem to a sequence-to-scalar regression task, avoiding direct integration of the instantaneous burn rate $\dot{m}_f(t)$.

 | AC Type | Notes                        | Target                        | RMSE (kg/s) | RMSE (kg) | A20N RMSE (kg/s) | A20N RMSE (kg) |
 | ------- | ---------------------------- | ----------------------------- | ----------- | --------- | ---------------- | -------------- |